SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 ---

 When joining a new team, it's easy to be lost and not know when the important meetings are (like the Daily Scrum, or the next Sprint Review).
-Broadly we use Teams as the appointment source (rather than Outlook) but you see it in both.
-This is because when a new member joins a Team e.g. Piers, he should not have to go looking for the appointment, so he can easily join the call.
+Broadly, use Teams as the appointment source (rather than Outlook) then the benefit is that you can have a tab where you see it in the context of the team.
+Then, when a new member joins a Team e.g. They do not have to go looking for the appointment, and can easily join the call.

 <!--endintro-->